Printers are not all created equal, and this applies to the ones designed for printing on canvas as well.

 The Surecolor P600 is one printer laden with numerous features with the most impressive one being that it supports roll paper.
 This means that users can create panoramic prints that are more than 10-feet long.
 It uses nine colors of Epson’s UltraChrome HD pigment-based ink technology which ensures that the prints produced are not only long-lasting, but they are also vibrant and full of life with an excellent color gamut.
 Additionally, it has a 3.5-inch color touchscreen for navigating the printer and changing the settings.
 As far as connectivity goes, the Surecolor printer supports and Wi-Fi Direct, USB 2.0, Wi-Fi and Ethernet while simultaneously being compatible with Epson iPrint mobile app, Apple AirPrint, Epson Connect, and Google Cloud Print.

-- Its outputs prints that are vibrant with smooth transitions thanks to its three-level ink technology.
+- Prints vibrant images with smooth transitions thanks to its three-level ink technology.

-- The color saturation and accuracy of the P600 are some the best we have witnessed.
+- The color saturation and accuracy of the P600 are some of the best we have witnessed.

 - Replacing the ink in the P600 is quite costly.